Æ

 RECOMMENDATIONS

 Review the processes for inter-professional collaboration.
 There is a strong need to consolidate efforts to care for chronically ventilated patients in Ottawa and the Champlain LHIN.
 Although SVH currently has a relatively stable ventilated patient population, there are concerns that the need for this service will rise in the coming years, and it is likely that the burden will fall on SVH to care for these patients.
-Given this, Bruyère Continuing Care should organize and facilitate the development of a LHIN-wide strategy for the management of chronically ventilated patients in the region.
+Given this, Bruyère Health should organize and facilitate the development of a LHIN-wide strategy for the management of chronically ventilated patients in the region.
 Similar exercises have been carried out in other LHINs (Toronto Central, South West) and have resulted in comprehensive plans for the management of individuals with long-term ventilation needs.
 A strategy advisory group should ideally be led by Bruyère, which is well-situated to become the transitional care facility for these patients.
 The group should include partners from acute/critical care, rehabilitation, and the community and should focus on the development of long-term strategies to avoid hospitalization when feasible, and to optimize those patients requiring hospitalization.

 Patients with chronic respiratory conditions